Notes on the Geography of The Western United States: Suburban New Urbanism in Dallas

-The roof has been raised and the building turned into a combination of shops and lofts.
-These things don't happen by themselves, of course.
-In this case, the driver was a local architect/developer named Ken Hughes.
-A European investment group bought the development in 2005 and sold it ten years later to CBRE, a California group.
+The roof has been raised and the building turned into a combination of shops and lofts developed by a local architect/developer named Ken Hughes.
+A European investment group bought the development in 2005 and sold it ten years later to CBRE, a mega-realtor.

 A block to the east, an old Dr Pepper bottling plant has been razed and replaced with this retro apartment block, with shops on the ground level.

 Nearby, an apartment block from the 1970s awaits the wreckers.

 The sign promises yet another town center.
 To accommodate the builders here, DART has amended its plans to include a Lake Highlands Station.